pucciorenzo/softengTesting/code/API.md

 - Returns a 400 error if the request body does not contain all the necessary attributes
 - Returns a 400 error if called when there is only one category in the database
 - Returns a 400 error if at least one of the types in the array is an empty string
+- Returns a 400 error if the array passed in the request body is empty
 - Returns a 400 error if at least one of the types in the array does not represent a category in the database
 - Returns a 401 error if called by an authenticated user who is not an admin (authType = Admin)